Safe Routes to School E-News

 Overall—it is important that Safe Routes to School supporters keep producing results and sharing local successes with their Members of Congress.
 We will continue to keep you informed and provide further direction as the outlook for federal transportation policy becomes more clear.

-The Safe Routes to School National Partnership’s new “State of the States” shows that in the third quarter of 2010, state Departments of Transportation (DOT) awarded $15 million in funds and obligated nearly $41 million.
+The Safe Routes Partnership’s new “State of the States” shows that in the third quarter of 2010, state Departments of Transportation (DOT) awarded $15 million in funds and obligated nearly $41 million.
 States have now obligated $334 million of all available funds, and this quarter had the most funds obligated since we have been tracking the program.
 The amount of funds obligated each quarter has been increasing steadily all year, demonstrating that states are focusing on getting projects built and implemented.
 Take a look at the chart and see how your state DOT is doing.
 If your state is below the national average, we encourage you to contact your state DOT to ask about a plan for increasing obligation rates for SRTS.

 In September and October, our State Network Project organizers planned and participated in walk and bike to school promotional events, including International Walk to School Day on October 6, 2010.
 These celebrations were coordinated by local teams and were attended by thousands of kids and parents, school staff, local and state elected officials, network partners and most notably, Congressional members and US DOT Secretary Ray LaHood.